Armor Investment Advisors LLC Acquires New Holdings in Valero Energy Co. (NYSE:VLO)

 Other institutional investors also recently modified their holdings of the company.
 Brighton Jones LLC grew its stake in shares of Valero Energy by 3.7% in the 1st quarter.
 Brighton Jones LLC now owns 3,862 shares of the oil and gas company’s stock worth $277,000 after buying an additional 136 shares in the last quarter.
 First National Bank of South Miami boosted its stake in shares of Valero Energy by 9.2% during the 1st quarter.
 First National Bank of South Miami now owns 1,679 shares of the oil and gas company’s stock worth $120,000 after purchasing an additional 141 shares during the period.
 Vicus Capital boosted its stake in shares of Valero Energy by 2.8% during the 1st quarter.
 Vicus Capital now owns 5,209 shares of the oil and gas company’s stock worth $373,000 after purchasing an additional 143 shares during the period.
 Royal Fund Management LLC boosted its stake in shares of Valero Energy by 3.5% during the 1st quarter.
 Royal Fund Management LLC now owns 4,204 shares of the oil and gas company’s stock worth $301,000 after purchasing an additional 144 shares during the period.
 Finally, Loomis Sayles & Co.
 L P boosted its stake in shares of Valero Energy by 55.0% during the 1st quarter.
 Loomis Sayles & Co.
 L P now owns 417 shares of the oil and gas company’s stock worth $30,000 after purchasing an additional 148 shares during the period.
 Institutional investors own 76.48% of the company’s stock.

 A number of equities analysts recently commented on VLO shares.
-Citigroup dropped their price target on shares of Valero Energy from $121.00 to $119.00 and set a “buy” rating for the company in a research note on Wednesday, June 9th.
-Barclays lifted their price objective on shares of Valero Energy from $84.00 to $94.00 and gave the company an “overweight” rating in a report on Tuesday, June 29th.
+Raymond James dropped their price target on shares of Valero Energy from $100.00 to $88.00 and set a “strong-buy” rating for the company in a research note on Friday, July 30th.
+Citigroup decreased their price objective on shares of Valero Energy from $121.00 to $119.00 and set a “buy” rating for the company in a report on Wednesday, June 9th.
 Royal Bank of Canada lifted their price objective on shares of Valero Energy from $91.00 to $92.00 and gave the company an “outperform” rating in a report on Friday, July 30th.
-Wells Fargo & Company lifted their price objective on shares of Valero Energy from $99.00 to $102.00 and gave the company an “overweight” rating in a report on Thursday, June 24th.
-Finally, decreased their price objective on shares of Valero Energy from $121.00 to $119.00 and set a “buy” rating for the company in a report on Wednesday, June 9th.
+Mizuho lifted their price objective on shares of Valero Energy from $86.00 to $94.00 and gave the company a “buy” rating in a report on Monday, May 17th.
+Finally, Barclays lifted their price objective on shares of Valero Energy from $84.00 to $94.00 and gave the company an “overweight” rating in a report on Tuesday, June 29th.
 One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the stock.
 The stock has a consensus rating of “Buy” and a consensus target price of $87.20.

 Valero Energy (NYSE:VLO) last issued its quarterly earnings data on Thursday, July 29th.
 The oil and gas company reported $0.48 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.15 by $0.33.
 Valero Energy had a negative net margin of 1.69% and a negative return on equity of 7.31%.
 As a group, equities research analysts anticipate that Valero Energy Co. will post 0.18 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, September 2nd.
-Shareholders of record on Thursday, August 5th will be given a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a yield of 5.92%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 2nd.
+Stockholders of record on Thursday, August 5th will be given a $0.98 dividend.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 5.92%.
 The ex-dividend date of this dividend is Wednesday, August 4th.
-Valero Energy’s dividend payout ratio is presently -125.64%.
+Valero Energy’s payout ratio is currently -125.64%.

 Valero Energy Profile